 Will huffed.
 "I'm not moping, Benji.
 We're on a mission.
 And I don't think that we should be taking time away from that to chase after a superhero."

 Benji rolled his eyes.
 "We're on a milk run.
-Jane has clearly been playing Angry Birds on her iPad for the past two days and Ethan is likely plotting how to try climbing the Empire State Building.
+Jane has clearly been playing Angry Birds on her iPad for the past two days and Ethan is likely plotting how to best way to climb the Empire State Building and not get arrested.
+Actually, never mind, he probably hasn't even factored in the arrest part of that plan.
+The point is, even Ethan isn't concerned with the so called mission.
 The only reason he sent us to get the coffee is because he, like the rest of us, thought you needed to see the sun at least once on this trip."

 Will's mouth opened in a protest but Benji cut him off.
 "We're just going to try and catch up with them.
 See if we can't figure out who they think you are.
 Then we get you back to the hotel to your regularly scheduled brooding."